Prizrak11/Prizrak11/README.md

 ### Hi there 👋

-My name is Santiago, I'm 18 years old and I'm passionate about programming, I like to be constantly learning new things.
+My name is Santiago, I'm 19 years old and I'm passionate about programming, I like to be constantly learning new things.
-I focus on web technologies, especially the frontend, however I'm open to new and different ways to make things easier for people through the technology.
+I focus on web technologies, however I'm open to new and different ways to make things easier for people through the technology.

 <p>
 <img height='100%' src='https://github.com/Prizrak11/Prizrak11/blob/master/skillsHeader.png' alt='skills' />